Different Types of Psychology Degrees and the Jobs Within Psychology

 A master's in psychology could be a stepping-stone toward working as a training and development specialist, too.
 These professionals work to design, coordinate and implement trainings to enhance employees' skills and knowledge, according to BLS.

-BLS reports training and development specialists made a median of $63,080 and training and development managers made a median of $120,000 in 2022.*
+BLS reported training and development specialists made a median of $64,340 in 2023, and the role is projected to grow 12% through 2033.* Training and development managers made a median of $125,040 in 2023, and the field is projected to grow 7% through 2033.*

 School Counselor

-School counselors work with students to help them achieve a range of academic, personal and social goals, BLS notes.
+School counselors work with students to help them achieve a range of academic, personal and social goals, BLS noted.
 For example, at the high school level, a school counselor might advise students applying to college and be a conduit between the student and school.
 Counselors can also intervene and work with parents of students with behavioral problems, as well as students who need extra resources to learn efficiently despite learning or physical disabilities.

-BLS notes the median salary for school counselors was $60,140 in 2022.*
+BLS noted the median salary for school counselors was $61,710 in 2023, and the role is projected to grow 4% through 2033.*

 Social Worker